-The Company has a single class of equity shares having a face value of \P 10 each.
+The Company has a single class of equity shares having a face value of ₹ 10 each.
 Accordingly, all equity shares rank equally with regard to dividends and share in the Company's residual assets.
 The equity shares are entitled to receive dividend as declared from time to time.
-The voting rights of an equity On winding up of the Company, the holders of equity shares will be entitled to receive the residual assets of the Company, remaining after distribution of
+The voting rights of an equity shareholder are in proportion to its share of the paid-up equity capital of the Company.
+Voting rights cannot be exercised in respect of shares on which any call or other sums presently payable have not been On winding up of the Company, the holders of equity shares will be entitled to receive the residual assets of the Company, remaining after distribution of all preferential amounts in proportion to the number of equity shares held.

-Holding Company: MITCON Consultancy & Engineering Services Limited
+Holding Company: MITCON Consultancy & Engineering Limited